FawziElZein/usa_recession_analysis/README.md

 	I want to visualize the data using PowerBI.
 3. As an Economist:
 	I want to access a dataset that provides a holistic view of the US economic landscape post-COVID-19.
-	I want to compare model's projections with other economic forecasts to ensure accuracy and reliability.
 4. As a Policy Maker:
 	I want to understand if the US is still in recession to make informed decisions about economic policies.
 	I want to view reports highlighting key economic indicators and their trend over time.